-On public lands, retain roughly 1/3 tree tops, branches, and small, non-merchantable trees that will be lop and scattered in place in select locations that will not impede safe access and construction of the Project (e.g., ATWS, along the edge of the construction ROW) to aid in natural reforestation following construction, unless there is insufficient construction workspace to store the material.
-The material will be dispersed uniformly to the site of origin to permit natural regrowth of the existing vegetation and will not be spread greater than 2 feet in depth; remaining material will be hauled off public lands or to an approved location or used in stabilizing erodible slopes or construction entrances.
-Lop and scatter from uplands is not permitted in seasonal ponds or open water/emergent wetlands.
-Lop and scatter is permitted to be returned to the site of origin in forested and scrub-shrub wetlands only.
+On public lands, tree tops, branches, and small, non-merchantable trees may be cut and scattered in place in select locations that will not impede safe access and construction of the Project (e.g., ATWS, along the edge of the construction ROW) to aid in natural reforestation following construction.
+The material will be dispersed to permit natural regrowth of the existing vegetation and will not be spread greater than 2 feet in depth; otherwise, material will be hauled off public lands.
+Lop and scatter is not permitted in seasonal ponds or open water/emergent wetlands.